 50 Fall Things to Do in Connecticut with Kids

 Taking hikes, picking apples, exploring corn mazes, finding that perfect pumpkin, and celebrating all things spooky and sweet on Halloween...there's so much fall fun in Connecticut!
 Here's a list based upon our ever-popular 100 Things to Do with Kids in Connecticut Before They Grow Up, but themed around busy, beautiful autumn.
-It's filled with great places to visit and fun things to do for families all over the state (keeping social distancing and mask guidelines in mind, of course).
+It's filled with great places to visit and fall activities for families across the state, even when keeping social distancing and mask guidelines in mind, of course.

-For even more ideas to make the most of the season, check our Connecticut Fall Fun Guide.
+For more seasonal family activities, check our Connecticut Fall Fun Guide.

-2. Experience a replicated Algonkian Village at the Institute of American Indian Studies.
+Experience a replica of an Algonkian Village at the Institute of American Indian Studies.

-5. Wave to some Jack-O-Lanterns from your car in Pumpkintown, USA—it's drive-thru style this year!
+Wave to some Jack-O-Lanterns from your car in Pumpkintown, USA—it's drive-thru style!

-9. Check out the exhibits at the Children's Museum in West Hartford.
-2020 update: Purchase timed tickets this year.
+Check out the exhibits at the Children's Museum in West Hartford.
+Timed tickets are required.

 Get greeted by the giant whale at the Children’s Museum in West Hartford.
 Photo courtesy of Visit CT

-10. Go for a mellow scenic 10 mile family bike ride starting at the Kent Boarding School, winding along an Indian Reservation and the Appalachian Trial before reaching Bulls Bridge, one of the few working covered bridges in CT.
+Go for a mellow scenic 10-mile family bike ride starting at the Kent Boarding School and winding along an Indian Reservation and the Appalachian Trail before reaching Bulls Bridge, one of the few working covered bridges in Connecticut.
 Check out the beautiful and powerful waterfall while there.

-12. Take a orchard tour of Connecticut at these best places to pick apples across the state.
+Take an orchard tour of Connecticut at the best places to pick apples across the state.

-13. Take a hayride on the farm to see animals, pick pumpkins, or even get some Halloween thrills.
+Take a hayride on a farm and see animals, pick pumpkins, or to get some Halloween thrills.

-14. See how cider is made and sample some of Connecticut best doughnuts at B.F.
+See how cider is made and sample some of Connecticut's best apple cider doughnuts at B.F.
 Clyde's Cider Mill.